leighlawhon/lxd/pages/learning-theory.markdown

 ### Cognativisim and Personalization
 Many learning software applications claim to be personalized to learners, especially in recent months where AI has exploded.

-One application that looks promissing in the arena of ppersonalization for learners is MindPrint Learning, whos assessment is based on cognitive theory.
+One application that looks promissing in the arena of personalization for learners is MindPrint Learning, whos assessment is based on cognitive theory.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/KncUod28MOk" frameborder="0" allowfullscreen></iframe>

 ### Cognitivism Usage in Instructional Material

 I chose to assess the use of cognitivism in a free course by The Open University call [Exploring the boundaries between religion and culture](https://www.open.edu/openlearn/history-the-arts/exploring-the-boundaries-between-religion-and-culture/content-section-0?active-tab=description-tab){:target="_blank"}.
 This course uses Inquiry-Based Learning (IBL) to explore the relationship between religion and culture.
+Using Vygotsky’s Zone Of Proximal Development (ZPD) and the "More Knowledgeable Other," which can include technology systems, the incorporation of questions, either/or, or both/and helps learners develop their own thoughts, while first being presented with a form of inquiry that a learner can mimic.

 #### Cognitivism Principles Used
 The "Exploring the boundaries between religion and culture" course uses the following principles: